Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/FiberRef"

-Re-exports all named exports from the "effect/FiberRef" module as "FiberRef".
+Re-exports all named exports from the "effect/FiberRef" module as `FiberRef`.

 **Signature**